yiisoft/yii2/docs/guide/test-overview.md

 Developing with tests
 ------------------

-Test-Driven Development (TDD) or, in another terms, Behavior-Driven Development (BDD) is an approach of developing software by describing behavior of a piece of code or the whole feature as a set of scenarios or tests before writing actual code and only then creating the implementation that allows these tests to pass verifying that intended behavior is achieved.
+Test-Driven Development (TDD) and Behavior-Driven Development (BDD) are approaches of developing software by describing behavior of a piece of code or the whole feature as a set of scenarios or tests before writing actual code and only then creating the implementation that allows these tests to pass verifying that intended behavior is achieved.